jcorreia11/SMILESAugmentation/examples/README.md

 # SMILESAugmentation Examples:

-This folder contains examples on how SMILESAugmentation can be used to perform data augmentation for SMILES and reaction SMILES.
+This folder contains examples on how SMILESAugmentation can be used to perform data augmentation for SMILES, SELFIES and reaction SMILES.

 ## Jupyter Notebooks